Nike-Inc/cerberus-doc-site/docs/index.md

 <img src="../images/arch-diagrams/cerberus-core-components-hlo.png" />
 Cerberus is a [composed API](architecture/rest-api)

-Cerberus is a cloud native application.
-It relies heavily on [AWS infrastructure](architecture/infrastructure-overview).
+Cerberus is a cloud native system that relies heavily on [AWS infrastructure](architecture/infrastructure-overview).
 It would take significant work to enable it in other environments.

 # What Cerberus is NOT